MetalGanon/godot_ascii_toolkit/README.md

 I can draw a bit, but I am not able to make beautiful game assets.
 Being mainly suited for programming, ASCII-based graphics seemed natural.

 Moreover, I am truly amazed by the quality of certain forms of ASCII art despite their apparent simplicity.
-I am a huge fan of [Dwarf Fortress](https://www.bay12games.com/dwarves/) and [Candy Box 2](https://candybox2.github.io/) but here my two main reference is [Stone Story RPG](https://stonestoryrpg.com/).
+I am a huge fan of [Dwarf Fortress](https://www.bay12games.com/dwarves/) and [Candy Box 2](https://candybox2.github.io/) but my main reference here is [Stone Story RPG](https://stonestoryrpg.com/).
 It is an idle game (so almost exclusively pieces of UI) and, even if it is not scrictly ASCII, it is the most beautiful ASCII-based video game I have ever seen.

-I have been using Godot to program games for 4 years, so the question rose naturally: how can I program a Stone Story RPG like using godot?
+I have been using Godot to program games for 4 or 5 years, so the question raised naturally: *how can I program a Stone Story RPG-like using godot?*

-I made a quick review of existing features:
+I made a quick review of existing tools and assets:
-- Nofacer made an [ASCII Screen plugin](https://godotengine.org/asset-library/asset/4336) to put characters on a screen manually in a very [RoguelikeDev](https://www.reddit.com/r/roguelikedev/wiki/).
-While it is awesome for learning how to code, making something as graphically complex as Stone Story RPG with this would be a real pain.
-Furthermore, it does not to take advantage of Godot and its great features, especially the WYSIWYG editor.
+- user nofacer made an [ASCII Screen plugin](https://godotengine.org/asset-library/asset/4336) to put characters on a screen manually in a very [RoguelikeDev](https://www.reddit.com/r/roguelikedev/wiki/) way.
+While it is awesome for learning how to code, making something as graphically complex as Stone Story RPG with this method would be a real pain.
+Furthermore, it does not take advantage of Godot and its great features, especially the WYSIWYG editor and animation players.
-- People also made ASCII shaders (*e.g.* [Dan's](https://godotshaders.com/shader/ascii-shader/)) which is so cool!
-But maybe more suited as a filter for 3D games aiming for a retro vibe.
+- People also made ASCII shaders (*e.g.* [Dan's](https://godotshaders.com/shader/ascii-shader/)) which is very cool!
+However, it seems more suited as a filter for 3D games aiming for a retro vibe.
 Out of the present scope.

-So you know what they say, when the right tool does not exist, just make it; that what I do!
+So you know what they say, when the right tool does not exist, then you have to build it; that's what I do!

 ## Further information